4oddy/tgbot_currency/README.md

 Simple Telegram bot to know exchange rate of each currency

-It works with Russian Central Bank API's integration
+It works by Russian Central Bank API

 Also with this bot you can translate one currency in other